 Ça te dit?/Ça vous dit? translates to either “(Are) You up for it?” or “sounds good?”
 The last one can mean one of these English expressions: “your guess is as good as mine,” ”God knows why” or ”for whatever reason.”

 It is fascinating to hear the French speak because the language itself is lovely.

 French is one of the Romance languages that came from Latin and its history is quite interesting.
-In today’s setting, French or la langue française is spoken in 53 countries, with 76.8 million people speaking it as their first language.
+In today’s setting, 53 countries and 76.8 million people speak French or la langue française as their first language.

 When you think of the French language, you think of the Gauls that inhabited a Western European region in the past, which included Belgium and the France that we know today.
 French came from the ancient Gaulish language, although there are no traces left today.